- Royal Botanic Garden & Domain

 The Royal Botanic Gardens and Domain Trust is again working with Taronga Zoo to offer National Science Week workshops for primary school students that explore the incredible strategies plants and animals use to adapt to their surroundings.

 Living in a rainforest is as demanding as surviving in the driest of deserts, but for very different reasons.
 Animals and plants are successful in both environments, but just how do they contend with the extremes of nature?

-Expert biologists, including staff from Taronga Zoo and the Gardens will deliver specialised workshops and video conference sessions that excite and inspire students to understand and care for animals and plants.
+Expert biologists, including staff from Taronga Zoo and the Trust will deliver specialised workshops and video conference sessions that excite and inspire students to understand and care for animals and plants.